erayd/spique/README.md

 The queue is empty.

 #### close
-The queue is empty, there are no pending items, and the queue is marked as closed.
+The queue is empty, and the queue is marked as closed.

+#### ttl-in
+The total number of inserted items has reached the TTL.

+#### ttl-out
+The total number of removed items has reached the TTL.

 #### space
 The queue has space available to store more items.